Special Functions for Heat Kernel Expansion: Even-dimensional case

 \subsection{Family of $\Phi$-functions}

-Let us find the asymptotic expansion of a solution for problem $AG=\mathbf{1}$.
-We denote it by $G=G(x,y)$.
-For the odd dimensional case the asymptotic expansion of the solution at $x\sim y$ is dictated by Lemma \ref{lem3}, that is $G=\Psi_{d/2-1}^\sigma/(4\pi)^{d/2}$.
+Let us find the asymptotic expansion of a local solution for the problem $A\tilde{G}=\mathbf{1}$ in $U$.
+We notate it by $\tilde{G}=\tilde{G}(x,y)$.
+For the odd dimensional case the asymptotic expansion of the solution at $x\sim y$ is dictated by Lemma \ref{lem3}, that is $\tilde{G}=\Psi_{d/2-1}^\sigma/(4\pi)^{d/2}$.
 In the case of even $d$ the asymptotic expansion is more intricate and contains a logarithmic component.
 This is due to the fact that the chain (\ref{cep}) is interrupted.